abilandz/PH8124/Lecture_5/Lecture_5.md

 if command1; someFunction; command2; then
 ```

-In this example, the corresponding branch will be executed only if the exit status of the very last command **command2** is 0, the exit status of previous commands play no role in this version.
+In this example, the corresponding branch will be executed only if the exit status of the very last command **command2** is 0, the exit status of previous commands plays no role in this version.